creating-ai-enabled-systems-fall-2024/ahmed-sulaiman/textwave/System_Report.md

    - **Alternatives**: Test with temperature settings at 0.5, 0.7, and 1.0.
    - **Evaluation**: Use user satisfaction surveys and BLEU scores to determine which setting provides the most user-friendly responses.

-### Analysis Summary

-For each design decision, we’ll generate graphs and tables showing the results of each configuration:
-- **Chunking Strategy Comparison**: A bar chart comparing Precision@k for sentence vs. fixed-length chunking.
-- **Index Type Comparison**: A line chart of latency vs. Precision@k for each index type.
-- **Effect of `k` on Answer Quality**: A plot of BLEU scores vs. `k`.
-- **Reranking Strategy Impact**: A bar chart comparing answer accuracy and latency with and without reranking.
-- **Temperature Setting**: A user satisfaction vs. BLEU score plot for different temperature values.

-The analysis will inform which configurations yield optimal performance in speed, relevance, and user satisfaction.
-Each design decision will be backed by this empirical data to guide the final system design.